 Work is good, unemployment bad.
 Work brings order and respect, unemployment contempt and anarchy.
-Workers are respectworthy, contributing, and powerful.
-The unemployed are worthless, dependent, and diminished.
+Workers are respectively, contributing, and powerful.
+The unemployed are wortness, dependent, and diminished.

-This is why job loss - be it retirement or redundancy - is so distressing.
+This is why job loss - be it retirement or redundancy is so distressing.
 For many, the whole structure and meaning of their life collapses.
-They experience loss - which is often psychologically no different from the loss resulting from bereavement, divorce, or migration.
-First shock, then denial, then anxiety followed by anger, and finally, inertia.
+They experience loss - which is often psychologically to different from the loss resulting from bereavement divorce or migration.
+First shock, then denial, then anxiety followed by anger, and finally mertia.